DECEMBER 2024 READING LIST

 AVALON BY ANYA SETON

 The story mainly follows Rumin and Merewyn, and there are many problems and love affairs.
 The story contrasts the lives of powerful royalty, poor peasants, Viking warriors, and noble knights.
-The history of the England court, the squabbles in Iceland, and the daring exploration of Greenland was gripping.
+The history of the English court, the squabbles in Iceland, and the daring exploration of Greenland were gripping.
 I learned a great deal about Viking life, primarily through the eyes of the women.
-Well written and with excellent character development, I could not put the book down—a wonderful fix to my need for historical fiction.
+Well-written and with excellent character development, I could not put the book down—a wonderful fix for my need for historical fiction.

 There was one point where I thought the story felt a bit disjointed.
 The story seemed to trail off with Merewyn in Iceland and then follows her to the desolation of Greenland.
 It did all finally come together, but it took several pages for me to see the connection.
 In the end, I liked the focus on Merewyn more than Rumin.
 She had a more riveting story to tell, and I am glad Seton focused on her more toward the end of the book.